-Queen Elizabeth II has logged world records for being the longest-serving monarch in British history, and in the history of the world.
-No other monarch has reigned as long as she has.
+Queen Elizabeth II logged world records for being the longest-serving monarch in British history.
+No other modern monarch has reigned for as long as she did.

-The Queen’s lifetime achievement was marked on February 6, 2017, when Her Majesty had her Sapphire Jubilee, a reminder that she has sat on the throne as the Queen of England for record-breaking 65 years.
+The Queen’s lifetime achievement was marked on June 5, 2022, when Her Majesty had her Platinum Jubilee, a reminder that she sat on the throne as the Queen of England for a record-breaking 70 years.

-Since Queen Elizabeth II holds such an important title, which practically makes her one of the most powerful women in the world, she does have some special privileges.
+Since Queen Elizabeth II held such an important title, which made her one of the most powerful women in the world, she definitely had some special privileges.

-She doesn’t have to sing the national anthem, God Save the Queen, as it is dedicated to her.
-She is also not obligated to pay taxes, though she voluntarily paid a sum equivalent to income tax on her private income and income from the Privy Purse them anyway.
+For starters, she didn’t have to sing the national anthem, God Save the Queen, as it was dedicated to her.
+She was also not obligated to pay taxes, though she voluntarily paid a sum equivalent to income tax on her private income and income from the Privy Purse them anyway.

-A still-active legal statute from the 14th century says she is also the owner of all “whales and sturgeons taken in the sea or elsewhere within the realm,” according to Mental Floss.
+A still-active legal statute from the 14th century said she was also the owner of all “whales and sturgeons taken in the sea or elsewhere within the realm,” according to Mental Floss.

 But what are the most intriguing privileges of being the Queen?